What are the rules around wearing a seat belt in a taxi?

 How to buckle up correctly

-RoSPA has some excellent quick tips on wearing a seat belt correctly:
+RoSPA has some excellent quick tips on how to wear a seat belt correctly:

 • Make sure the belt is tight with no slack.